 “Sustainability” and “Sustainable Development”

 “Sustainability” and “sustainable development” are terms that point to new paths for societies in contrast to business-as-usual.
-The global discourse using these terms dates to 1972, when Donella Meadows and other MIT researchers first discussed sustainability in relation to human development in their book Limits to Growth.
+The global discourse using these terms dates to 1972, when Donella Meadows and other MIT researchers first discussed sustainability in relation to human development in their book Limits to Growth (visit donellameadows.org for her 30 year update on the concept).

-Although its long-term connotation is important, the notion of “sustaining” human societies is somewhat misleading.
-After all, we want not just to sustain a very flawed status quo, but to actively bring about a better world.
-People want “sustenance” in all the main aspects of their lives, and in this sense there are also echoes of nurturance and cultivation embodied in the discourse as well.
+Although its long-term connotation is important, the notion of sustaining human societies can be misleading.
+After all, we might not want not to sustain a flawed status quo, but rather to actively bring about a better, more sustainable world.
+People want sustenance in all the main aspects of their lives, and in this sense there are echoes of nurturance and cultivation embodied in the discourse.

-Since its birth in the 1970s, writers have approached the concept of sustainability from a number of different perspectives:
+Since its birth in the 1970s, writers have approached the concept of sustainability from numerous perspectives:

 - Environmentalists have emphasized ecological threats and environmental restoration